Nature Knows No Boundaries – A Guide to Green Choices in British Columbia

 The Water Sustainability Action Plan comprises inter-connected program elements that give local governments and practitioners the tools and experience to better manage land and water resources.

-One of the Action Plan program elements is the 2008 Vancouver Island Learning Lunch Seminar Series, a precedent-setting provincial pilot for building practitioner capacity.
+One of the Action Plan program elements was the 2008 Vancouver Island Learning Lunch Seminar Series, a precedent-setting provincial pilot for building practitioner capacity.
 Two sets of three seminars each were held in the Summer and Fall in the Cowichan and Comox valleys, respectively.

 Facilitating Alignment and Collaboration:

 The City of Courtenay was the host municipality for the Comox Valley Learning Lunch Seminar Series.
 The final seminar in the series included a segment on A Guide to Green Choices.
-A presentation by Laura Tate, principal author of the Guide, set the scene for a Table Topic Group Exercise that addressed this topic:
+A presentation by Dr. Laura Tate, principal author of the Guide, set the scene for a Table Topic Group Exercise that addressed this topic:

 - Tell us what you have learned from this series that will now help you do what you could not have done before.

 Participants were asked to identify specific actions that would align local government efforts and facilitate regional collaboration.
-To read a comprehensive Water Bucket story about the seminar content, click on Nature Knows No Boundaries: Moving Toward a Vision for Living Water Smart.

 Making Green Choices